Penis implant: Is it possible to surgically enlarge the penis?

-I’m Dr. Sébastien Beley, a Paris-based urological surgeon and andrologist specializing in male sexual health.
-Today, I’d like to address a question frequently asked by my patients and by many men: is it really possible to surgically enlarge the penis, especially when erect?
+Have you ever wondered: how can I surgically enlarge my penis?
+I’m Dr. Sébastien Beley, a urologist and andrologist based in Paris, specializing in male sexual health.
+Today, I want to address a question frequently asked by my patients and many men: is it really possible to enlarge the penis surgically, especially when erect?
 This question is at the heart of many discussions, often surrounded by myths and sometimes unrealistic hopes.
-In this article, I’ll explain in detail the current medical possibilities, the limits of surgery, the associated risks, and the existing alternatives.
+In this article, I will explain in detail the current medical options, the limitations of surgery, the associated risks, and the existing alternatives.

-The central question: can an erect penis be surgically lengthened?
+The central question: can the erect penis be enlarged through surgery?

-The answer to this question is not straightforward, and depends on the perspective adopted.
-From a strictly safety point of view, surgery to lengthen the erect penis is not recommended and, in current practice, is not performed.
-On the other hand, if a patient is prepared to assume all the risks, certain surgical procedures are available, but they are cumbersome and complex, and their indication is very limited.
+The answer to this question is not simple and depends on the perspective adopted.
+From a strictly safety standpoint, surgery to enlarge the erect penis is not recommended and, in routine practice, is not performed.
+However, if a patient is willing to assume all the risks, some surgical procedures exist, but they are invasive and complex, and their use is very limited.

 In practical terms, there’s a surgical procedure that involves grafting an artificial material to lengthen the corpus cavernosum, the internal structure of the penis responsible for erection.
 This surgical procedure is highly invasive: it involves detaching the gland (the head of the penis) and the urethra from the corpus cavernosum to enable this gain in length.
 This type of operation is reserved only for very specific pathological situations, such as :

-- Some cases of severe Peyronie’s disease with significant retraction.
+• Some cases of severe Lapeyronie’s disease with significant retraction.

-On the other hand, it’s important to stress that surgery to lengthen the penis for purely aesthetic reasons, in an otherwise healthy man, is neither recommended nor practiced in the majority of cases.
-The risks and potential complications are considerable, and the results often disappointing.
+However, it is important to emphasize that surgery to enlarge the penis for purely cosmetic reasons, in an otherwise healthy man, is neither recommended nor performed in the majority of cases.
+The risks and potential complications are significant, and the results are often disappointing.

 The limits of simple surgery: sectioning the suspensory ligaments